 a light-headed feeling, like you might pass out;

-problems with balance, walking, reflexes, or coordination;
+blurred vision, slurred speech, problems with walking, reflexes, or coordination; or

 low cortisol levels - nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness.